Showing 71 items matching "lock-up"

 A Sensory Experience

-... and subeditor, in disability policy for the Victorian government, and as a community worker in deafness organisations.
-He has just published a historical fiction novella, and during 2015 will release a memoir on growing up with deafness, Deafness Down in July... and experience has emerged.
-'A Sensory Experience' explores the world through the eyes and ears of the deaf and blind communities in Victoria and seeks to demystify some of the stereotypes and preconceptions that survive to this day.
-The four films that make up ...The mainstream understanding of deaf and blind people has shifted over time.
+...
+He has just published a historical fiction novella, and during 2015 will release a memoir on growing up with deafness, Deafness Down in July, and a second memoir on coming to terms with deafness, Deafness Gain, in December....'A Sensory Experience' explores the world through the eyes and ears of the deaf and blind communities in Victoria and seeks to demystify some of the stereotypes and preconceptions that survive to this day.
+The four films that make up part of this story highlight Victoria’s Deaf and blind communities within an historical framework, fostering new insights and provoking thought about the way we understand these communities today. ...The mainstream understanding of deaf and blind people has shifted over time.
 When once it was thought that blind people should be taken care of and sheltered, or deaf people taught to hear and speak, a deeper awareness of distinct culture and experience has emerged.

 'A Sensory Experience' explores the world through the eyes and ears of the deaf and blind communities in Victoria and seeks to demystify some of the stereotypes and preconceptions that survive to this day.